-The media are held responsible for the supposed growth of eating disorders in the country.
+The media, especially social media are held responsible for the growth and maintenance of eating disorders.
 To what extent is this true?
-In this short article I would like to separate myth from fact, and to provide the reader with some articles that might help them decide which is cause and which is effect.
+In this short article I will explore myth and fact, and hopefully provide you with some thoughts that might help you decide what is cause and what is effect.

 Is There An Increase In Eating Disorders?